 However, just because they kept their price range affordable for everyone doesn’t mean they don’t offer quality products.
 It’s the sweet balance of quality and pricing that has made Canadian Solar, the billion-dollar company they are today.
 So, in simple words, they are not just good but an excellent choice if you are in the market for spectacular solar panels in a budget-friendly price range.

 Canadian Solar is dedicated to its customers.
 They have multiple customer support service centers around the globe, including North America, China, Australia, and so on.
 They offer a minimum of 12 years or product warranty, just like any other standard solar panel manufacturers.
 Also, they offer 25 years of performance warranty on their solar modules.
-However, all their bifacial panels offer 30 years of warranty.
+All their bifacial panels offer 30 years of warranty.

 Recently, they have improved the performance warranty terms for the monocrystalline panels, which feature mono PERC half-cut cell technology.
 It states that, the performance of such panels will not deteriorate more than 2% in the first year and an annual performance drop of 0.55% is estimated for the remaining 24-year period of warranty.